-It’s true that I am born in a Rajput community but using ‘Rajput’ as my surname would have been as futile as using ‘Arya’, because ‘Rajput’ is not my gotra.
+It’s true that I am born in a Rajput community but using ‘Rajput’ as my surname would have been as futile as using ‘Arya’ because ‘Rajput’ is not my gotra.

 You see I am the first one to have started using my gotra as my surname.
 Even my great-grandfather and my grandfather did not use their gotra as their surnames.
 This act of mine signifies that I acknowledge my bloodline.
-It signifies that I accept who I am, no matter what people say or think about me.
+It means that I accept who I am, no matter what people say or think about me.

 This whole name thing reminds me of the Bollywood movie ‘Upkar’ (1967).
 Puran (played by Prem Chopra) was ashamed of his name.
 People used to make him feel his name was dated, and so he had changed his name from ‘Puran’ to ‘Kumar.’
-It was his idea to get socially acceptable and getting worthy of mingling with ‘high society’ people.
+It was his idea to get socially acceptable and to get worthy of mingling with ‘high society’ people.

 Is using your gotra, as your surname is the only thing you need to do to acknowledge and accept who you are?

 But it sure is a step to move towards being comfortable in your skin.
 It’s a step to accept who you are instead of wasting your time being someone that you aren’t.

 There’s nothing in a name, or maybe everything.
 It depends on how you see it.